viveknarang/CatalogAPI/docs/source/index.html.md

 }
 ```

 Use this API endpoint to remove a product from the catalog.
-When you hit this endpoint with a valid request, the product in the product collection gets removed, the product collection is automatically updated and the cache and search index is also updated.
+When you hit this endpoint with a valid request, the product in the products collection gets removed, the productgroups collection is also automatically updated and the cache and search index is also updated.
+If there was only one product in the product group the product group object is also removed from the productgroups collection.

 ### HTTP Request